Freight Shipping from Oklahoma City to Houston

 How much does it cost to ship freight from Oklahoma City to Houston?

-Full truckload (FTL) rates from Oklahoma City, OK to Houston, TX currently range from $1,157-$1,426 for a standard dry van load over the 538-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Houston, TX currently range $1,157-$1,426 (roughly $2.18-$2.67 per mile over 538 miles).
 LTL shipments typically cost $496-$857 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Houston?

-Standard FTL transit from Oklahoma City to Houston is approximately 10 hrs by truck over 538 miles.
+Standard FTL transit from Oklahoma City to Houston is approximately 10 hrs by truck over 538 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Oklahoma City Intermodal to Union Pacific Settegast Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Oklahoma City to Houston freight?